Anthony1232/crypto-tracker/README.md

 # crypto-tracker
-note - this currently does not install chromium or adds it as a PATH variable which is required to run

 dynamically updating crypto prices off crypto.com

 running setup.bat is required for first time setup and will install python3 and following python libraries: